 Besides the pictures, Romke also created a short documentary film—you can see an excerpt below.
 “The photographs, just like the video documentary, are a study of the tower’s construction, the volunteers and the immediate surroundings.
 It is a complete story that traces the events from start to finish of what happens there on the beach, and of course, the magnificent fire.
 It’s hard to describe how powerful the fire is.
 It is trance-inducing.
 It’s something very few people will get to experience, so I hope I translate the experience in my book and film.”

-Specifically about the book which will be published by Gnomic Book (you can pre-order your copy through the project’s crowdfunding campaign), Romke says it is “loosely inspired by mid-century photo essay books, but takes a more stripped-down, contemporary style.
+Specifically about the book, Romke says it is “loosely inspired by mid-century photo essay books, but takes a more stripped-down, contemporary style.
 It leads with a long sequence of around 90 photographs of mine, printed using duotone lithography.
 The book ends on a text section with a historical essay, complemented by archival photographs, and a reflection of my time shooting the tower the first year, with additional outtakes of my own.
 It has 164 pages, with a medium size at 8.2 by 10 inches, and I really wanted it to be a softcover book—modest, but full of life.”

 Ideally, Romke hopes viewers will respond to the work “with a mixture of wonder, transfixion and mild horror.
 Such a tradition is unlikely to take place anywhere else in the world—it is too dangerous and absurd.
 It requires this specific historical context and societal complex.
 Even in Holland it is surprising to see it exist because it runs against the country’s strong environmental ideology.
 It also represents brotherhood and this poetic release of working-class anger and frustration.
 It’s just this unreal thing and I hope viewers are as amazed about it all as I am.”